DOB/DOD: July 23, 1925 (Pemberwich, NY) – July 2, 2004 (Norwalk, CT); 78 years old

 The shield is scarlet for Artillery.
-The lion’s paws are significant of the Field Artillery, which may be likened to a mountain lion whose paws have great strength and power in felling and crushing a victim.
-Enscrolled beneath the shield is the motto “Noli Me Tangere” which translates to “Touch Me Not”.
+The lion’s paws are significant for the Field Artillery, which may be likened to a mountain lion whose paws have great strength and power in felling and crushing a victim.
+Enscrolled beneath the shield is the motto “Noli Me Tangere,” which translates to “Touch Me Not.”

 From “Screaming Eagle Gliders –